armory/docs/content/en/docs/armory-admin/fiat-create-permissions.md

 ---
 title: Restrict Application Creation
+description: >
-description: "Configure Fiat, the Spinnaker microservice responsible for authorization (authz), to control which users can create applications by using the `prefix` parameter."
+  Configure Fiat, the Spinnaker microservice responsible for authorization (authz), to control which users can create applications by using the `prefix` parameter.
 aliases:
   - /docs/spinnaker-install-admin-guides/fiat-create-permissions/
 ---

-## Requirements
+## Requirements and guidelines for using Fiat

-* Armory 2.17 (OSS 1.17) or later
+* Armory 2.17 (Open Source Spinnaker<sup>TM</sup> 1.17) or later
 * Fiat must be enabled and configured to work with an identity provider.
 For more information, see [Authorization (RBAC)](https://www.spinnaker.io/setup/security/authorization/).

-## Guidelines

 When managing roles for Spinnaker, keep the following in mind: